Vixyv/rust_web_server/README.md

 # rust_webserver
-A handmade rust webserver for my website that's based off of the multi-threaded webserver developed in the Rust Progamming Language book.
+A handmade rust webserver for my website that's based off of the multi-threaded webserver developed in The Rust Progamming Language book.